Save big (up to $1,875) on small business tools with our free membership, business.com+

 Machine organization

 Having clearly defined roles gives workers clarity on their responsibilities.
-But if these departments differ in workflow and are inconsistent with the business’s goals, then conflicts and incompatible work may result.
+But if these departments differ in workflow and are inconsistent with the business’s goals, conflicts and incompatible work may result.

 • Standardized work processes